How to Pay Back a Reverse Mortgage

 How a reverse mortgage repayment actually works

-Reverse mortgage repayment doesn’t happen in monthly installments.
-When the balance comes due, the homeowner or their estate settles the loan, giving the full amount to the lender.
+Reverse mortgage repayment doesn't happen in monthly installments.
+When the balance comes due, the homeowner or their estate settles the loan in full.
+To understand the costs, use our mortgage calculator or the mortgage amortization guide to estimate how interest compounds over time.

 Selling the home to cover the balance

 The most common way to handle a reverse mortgage is to sell the home.
-Once the home is sold:
+Once the home is sold, the loan balance is paid off with the proceeds.
+If there is any remaining equity, it goes to the homeowner or their heirs.

 Paying off the loan to keep the home

 If you are the homeowner or heir and want to keep the property, you can pay back the reverse mortgage.
-Your options include:
+Your options include refinancing into a traditional mortgage, paying in cash using savings, or allocating proceeds from other assets.

 What happens if the loan balance is more than the home's value?